Everything you need to know about working capital requirement (WCR): method, calculation, analysis

 When explaining the reasons for the extension request, you can, for example, emphasise your reputation as a reliable customer or the fact that you order large volumes from the supplier (if this is in fact the case).
 If your supplier agrees to extend your payment period, it can be a good idea to pay your bill just a few days before it is due – the aim is to preserve your cash for as long as possible.

-If you decide to focus on client payment periods to manage your WCR, you will be looking at shortening the payment period.
+If you decide to focus on client payment periods to manage your WCR, you will be looking at shortening the payment period by negotiating payment terms.
 The aim here is to receive payments more quickly.
 For example, if you usually stipulate a 60-day payment period, you could choose to shorten this to 30 days to receive payments sooner.
 However, you should be careful that changing a payment period does not damage your relationship with your client.
+Therefore, it may be wise to start negotiating with clients with whom you have had a good customer relationship for a long time, as they are likely to understand your situation and be more willing to help you.

 Another solution may be to propose a discount – this can help you get around significant gaps in your cash flow.
 Alternatively, if an invoice deadline has passed, you can forward the invoice to an online collection platform.
 This is a way of simplifying and speeding up the recovery of your client’s debts while keeping the situation amicable.